Bethanie, Namibia: History

 Reverend Heinrich Schmelen arrived in 1814 as missionary of the Kaiǀkhauan (Khauas Nama) and their leader Amraal Lambert.
 The Schmelenhaus was built the same year, long considered the oldest structure in Namibia.
-It is a National Monument since 1952 and serves currently as a small museum.
-It was later discovered that the church and the pastor's house in Warmbad, both destroyed in 1811, were older than the Schmelenhaus, and that the fortification of ǁKhauxaǃnas predates all European constructions.
+It has been a National Monument since 1952 and currently serves as a small museum.
+It was later discovered that the church and the pastor's house in Warmbad, both destroyed in 1811, were older than the Schmelenhaus, and that the fortification of ǁKhauxaǃnas predates all other European constructions.
 Schmelen also initiated the building of a chapel which was in ruins when James Edward Alexander visited the village in 1837.

-In 1822, Schmelen left Bethanie after becoming dissatisfied with his missionary work among the local tribes, who refused his repeated and impassioned pleas to attend church and an ongoing conflict between Amraal Lambert's Orlam and another Namaqua tribe living at the station.
+In 1822, Schmelen left Bethanie after becoming frustrated with his missionary work among the local tribes, who refused his repeated and impassioned pleas to attend church and because of an ongoing conflict between Amraal Lambert's Orlam and another Nama tribe living at the station.
 Livestock and men were killed, and buildings burned.
 According to James Edward Alexander, Schmelen had "tried in vain to prevent the people of the station exchanging their cattle at [Lüderitz] ... for fire-arms and ammunition" and saw no end to the local conflicts.

 The original church was built in 1859, and also still stands today.

-In 1883, Bethanie was the scene of the historical land sale at the house of Namaqua chief Josef Frederiks II that would eventually establish Imperial Germany's colony of German South West Africa.
+In 1883, Bethanie was the scene of the historical land sale at the house of Nama chief Josef Frederiks II that would eventually establish Imperial Germany's colony of German South West Africa.
 Adolf Lüderitz in May 1883 obtained the area of Angra Pequena (today the town of Lüderitz) from Frederiks for 100£ in gold and 200 rifles.
-Three months later on 21 August, Frederiks sold Lüderitz a stretch of land 140 km wide, between the Orange River and Angra Pequena, for 500£ and 60 rifles.
+Three months later on 21 August, Frederiks sold Lüderitz with a stretch of land 140 km wide, between the Orange River and Angra Pequena, for 500£ and 60 rifles.
 This area was far bigger than Frederiks had thought, as the contract specified its width as "20 geographical miles", a term that the tribal chief was not familiar with: 1 German geographical mile was approximately 7.4 km, whereas the common mile in the territory was the English mile, 1.6 kilometres.